stellar/go/services/horizon/internal/docs/reference/admin.md

 ## I'm Stuck!
 Help!

 If any of the above steps don't work or you are otherwise prevented from correctly setting up horizon, please come to our community and tell us.
-Either [post an issue in the horizon github repo](https://github.com/stellar/go/issues) or [chat with us on slack](http://slack.stellar.org/) to ask for help.
+Either [post a question at our Stack Exchange](https://stellar.stackexchange.com/) or [chat with us on slack](http://slack.stellar.org/) to ask for help.